2002 Stanley Cup playoffs: (4) Toronto Maple Leafs vs. (5) New York Islanders

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Detroit Red Wings vs. (8) Vancouver Canucks

 The Detroit Red Wings entered the playoffs as the President's trophy winners, the Western Conference Regular season champions and the Central Division champions with 116 points.
 The Vancouver Canucks entered the playoffs as the eighth seed finishing the season with 94 points.
 This was the first playoff series between these two teams.

+The Red Wings came back from a two-game deficit and eliminated the Canucks in six games.

 (2) Colorado Avalanche vs. (7) Los Angeles Kings

 The Colorado Avalanche entered the playoffs as the second seed in the Western Conference by winning the Northwest Division with 99 points, winning the tiebreaker with the San Jose Sharks in wins (45 to 44).
 The Los Angeles Kings earned 95 points during the regular season to finish seventh overall in the Western Conference, losing the tie-breaker in head-to-head points to Phoenix 7–3.
 This was the second playoff series between these two teams, they last met in the 2001 Western Conference Semifinals, which Colorado won in seven games.